noahzarro/netsec/exercises/ex5-VPNs/exercise-5.md

 *Solution*: Your solution here.

 **4.2.** (3 points)
-In TLS, the handshake is run on the record protocol without encryption or authentication (`TLSPlaintext` in TLS1.3).
-This means that if the client is providing a certificate, it will leak its own identity.
+In TLS 1.2, the handshake is run on top of the record protocol without encryption.
+This means that if the client is providing a certificate, it will leak its own identity (you may remember that TLS 1.3, instead, encrypts all of the handshake messages after the ServerHello).
 How does the IPsec IKEv2 tackle this problem?
 What security implications does this have in the presence of an active (MitM) attacker?

 *Solution*: Your solution here.